hbaltz/Projet-Raspberry-Docker/Swarm/command_manager.md

 ```
 docker swarm join-token worker
 ```
+> For our study case, please use the commands written in [commands.md](commands.md).

 ## Create the command line to join the cluster as a manager
 ```
 docker swarm join-token manager
 ```
+> For our study case, please use the commands written in [commands.md](commands.md).

 ## Deploy a service
 ```